Evacuees urged not to return home after devastation from storm Ida | Science-Environment

 Evacuees urged not to return home after devastation from storm Ida

-The storm killed at least four people and will leave many thousands more in misery as countless homes were destroyed and towns were flooded, evoking memories of Hurricane Katrina, which killed some 1,800 and nearly destroyed New Orleans 16 years ago.
-(Graphic of Hurricane Ida hitting Gulf Coast https://tmsnrt.rs/3yrcULP) Officials were unable to complete a full damage assessment because fallen trees were clogging many roads, U.S. Federal Emergency Management Agency chief Deanne Criswell said.
-In one sign of desperation, cars lined up for nearly a mile to get drinking water from volunteers at Lockport, Louisiana, on Tuesday.
+Three days after the Category 4 hurricane came ashore, more than a million homes and businesses remained without electricity on Wednesday and power utility Entergy Corp warned it may take weeks to restore service in some areas where transmission towers lay in crumpled heaps of metal.
+The storm killed at least four people and left many thousands more in misery as countless homes were destroyed and towns were flooded, evoking memories of Hurricane Katrina, which killed some 1,800 and nearly destroyed New Orleans 16 years ago.

 - Country: